-- Strategic action: Home ownership is a gigantic financial commitment and an even bigger emotional one.
-Understandably, you NEED to know you’re taking the right actions at the right time.
+- Strategic action: Home ownership is a massive financial commitment and an even bigger emotional one.
+Understandably, you need to know you’re taking the right actions at the right time.
 Your real estate agent offers calm objectivity.
 He or she also offers proactive guidance and advice at every step of your real estate journey.
-This doesn’t just “make your life easier” but helps to ensure you make decisions that are in YOUR best interests over the long run.
-Indeed, this is a tough benefit to quantify, but it puts the commission question in perspective, given what’s at stake.
+Protecting your best interests over the long run is the priority.

 - Cost of doing business: Real estate agents are independent contractors of the brokerages they license with.
 That means the agent pays the lion’s share of his/her business expenses, in addition to local board fees, provincial council fees, and brokerage fees.
-(Brokerage fees are often paid as a percentage of commission.)
 Agents also spend time and money marketing your home (if you’re a seller) and helping you find a home (if you’re a buyer).
 When a deal closes, final commissions are then shared between the buyer agent and the seller agent.
-All of the above costs come out of that final commission check.
+All of the above costs come out of an agent’s commission.

-- Financial risk: It might appear that an agent’s job begins with signing a client and ends with closing a “deal.”
-In fact, a lot of things happen before, during and after a transaction that real estate agents are not directly compensated for.
-For example, in Lethbridge, more than 50% of MLS® System listings don’t make it to the closing table (ref: Lethbridge & District Association of REALTORS®).
-When a real estate agent markets your listing, s/he is shouldering an upfront risk because your listing may not sell and in turn, the agent will not see a commission.
+- Financial risk: A lot of things happen before, during and after a transaction that real estate agents are not directly compensated for.
+For example, in Lethbridge on average, about 50% of MLS® System listings don’t make it to the closing table (ref: Lethbridge & District Association of REALTORS®).
+When a real estate agent markets your listing, s/he is investing time and money upfront, without a guarantee the house will sell.

 - Access to the MLS® System (sort of): It’s an old but sticky belief that access to the MLS® System is why people hire real estate agents.
-While this may be the case in some instances, your real estate agent should do more than load you up with market data they’ve copied and pasted from a real estate database!
-Our job is to provide meaningful analysis of that information to support effective decision making about buying or selling a home .
+Your real estate agent should do more than load you up with market data they’ve copied and pasted from a real estate database.
+Our job is to provide meaningful analysis of that information to support effective decision making about buying or selling a home.